 - Pugliesi - an ugly Argentinian dog - now a colloquial term used to describe and tango music that is a challenge to dance to - 'Ah, this is so pugliesi.' people say.
 Use the

 term whenever you hear a track you dislike.

 - Tango has its roots in peasant dancing.
 Demonstrate your awareness of this by spitting on the dancefloor between tandas.

-- Dancing a full tanda is a special reward given by a leader who considers that the follower has understood his most intricate and difficult tango patterns.
-To abandon the follower mid-tanda is a respectful way to encourage her to develop her skills so that more intricate patterns will not be messed up in future.
+- Dancing a full tanda is a special reward given by a leader who considers that the follower has understood his most intricate and demanding tango patterns.
+To abandon the follower mid-tanda is a respectful way to encourage her to develop her skills so that more intricate patterns will not be ruined up in future.

 - The heel of the follower's shoe is designed with a sharp outer edge which is used

 - 'Nuevo' or 'Neo' tango is held in such high regard by 'salon' tango dancers that they rarely attempt it... master this form and perform it at any and all milongas